IBM/ibm-cert-manager-operator/docs/adoption-guide.md

 Now with moving to operators:
 1. The meta-operator doesn't create this Root CA certificate anymore
-1. Even if we do still create a shared ClusterIssuer, each operator needs to have permission to use it which requires cluster-scoped permissions since ClusterIssuers
+1. Even if we do still create a shared ClusterIssuer, each operator needs to have permission to use it which requires cluster-scoped permissions

 ### Proposed Solution